-- If we decide not to pay for our share of the cost of the service or drug, we will send you a letter with the reasons.
-The letter also explains your rights to make an appeal. - To learn more about coverage decisions, refer to Chapter 9, Section E1 on page 7.
+• If we decide not to pay for our share of the cost of the service or drug, we will send you a letter with the reasons.
+The letter also explains your rights to make an appeal.

+• To learn more about coverage decisions, refer to Chapter 9.